grecoe/amlsdummy/README.md

 Service code that generates the response is in scoring.py.

-### Execution Steps
-1. Clone this repo to your machine
-2. Create the conda environment
-    - conda env create -f environment.yml
-    - conda activate SimpleModel
-3. Modify whatever settings you need in
-    - scripts\general_utils.py :: loadArguments()
-    - Static class definitions in run.py :: class Context
-4. Run run.py to create the solution
-5. When done, delete the resource group identified in the program arguments
-    - scripts\general_utils.py :: loadArguments()
+# Scripts

 ## Script: run.py
 This is the main Python script to create everythign from the resource group -> REST endpoint.

 It uses configuration parameters (as noted above) as to where to create the Azure services as well as any other configuration settings that can be used.

+Configuration parameters can be provided in several ways, read CONFIGURATION.md to determine the best way to provide parameters for your needs.

-Further, it utilizes the scoring.py file as the script that sits behind the REST andpoint.
+Further, it utilizes the scoring.py file as the script that sits behind the REST endpoint.

 1. Create the context object
 2. Generate an Azure Machine Learning Service Workspace